-State Representative for House District 60
+State Representative for House District 94

 Proudly Serving Lewiston

-Kristen is a life-long resident of Lewiston, and has been employed by Bates College for two decades, most recently as the Assistant Director for Center Operations at the Harward Center for Community Partnerships.
+Kristen is a life-long resident of Lewiston, and has been employed by Bates College for more than two decades, most recently as the Assistant Director for Center Operations at the Harward Center for Community Partnerships.

 Maine was built by a strong and resourceful workforce.
 We must invest in the industries that keep our economic engine running today and also plan for our future.
 In order to accomplish both, our state government must build partnerships between schools and businesses that prepare our students for careers that will see growth, and put Mainers to work building and maintaining our infrastructure.